kckecheng/cheatsheets/code_utils.rst

   http-serve
   # open browser and access http://<IP>:8080

-NOTE 1: global doesnot support listing functions called by 'this function' (not quite useful, since one can go to the the definition of 'this function' to find such info).
-Use cscope or cflow(c/c++ only) if the capability is important.
+NOTE 1: global does not support listing functions called by 'this function'.
+Use cscope for such requirements.

 NOTE 2: gtags only supports tagging files under current source tree (the directory where gtags is run).
 For external source tree: